HFTTstream/VidVerse/README.md

 ## Introduction

 Horizon Film and Television Technology (HFTT) is changing how we experience movies and shows on our phones.
 Created by experts in film and technology, HFTT aims to bring big-screen excitement to mobile users everywhere.
 The VERTEX app is the center of this change, offering new ways to enjoy and create content while providing online job opportunities.
-I. The Innovation of HFTT
-A. Short Video Slicing Technology
-HFTT's short video slicing technology lets us take the best parts of longer videos and turn them into short, engaging clips.
-This allows mobile viewers to enjoy powerful stories even when they have just a few minutes to spare.
-B. Vision and Goals
-HFTT wants to set new standards in mobile entertainment through continuous innovation.
-Our plans include:
-•	1-Year Goal: Get everyone involved in creating films, making short videos the industry standard.
-•	3-Year Goal: Spread our technology worldwide and make it commercially successful.
-•	5-Year Goal: Encourage more public involvement in film creation and advance the industry with smart, innovative solutions.

 ![PokePay](https://github.com/user-attachments/assets/3762a033-8549-4725-b21d-412d1712cbc4)

 With a focus on security and compliance, PokePay incorporates advanced technology to ensure financial safety, from identity verification to anti-money laundering systems.
 The platform serves individuals, merchants, and companies alike, providing seamless financial solutions globally.